-Madison, WI –Debt collectors trying to collect debt from the wrong person were the top source of complaints to the Consumer Financial Protection Bureau (CFPB), according to a report released today by the WISPIRG Foundation.
-The report also found that Wisconsin consumers are 40th most likely to file complaints to the CFPB about debt collection, and that debt collection is a top source of complaints.
+Debt collectors trying to collect debt from the wrong person were the top source of complaints to the Consumer Financial Protection Bureau (CFPB), according to a report released today by OSPIRG Foundation.
+The report also found that Oregon consumers are 12th most likely to file complaints to the CFPB about debt collection, and that debt collection is a top source of complaints.

-“The CFPB is helping consumers get relief from shoddy debt collector practices,” said Bruce Speight, WISPIRG Foundation Director.
+“The CFPB is helping consumers get relief from shoddy debt collector practices,” said Celeste Meiffren-Swango, OSPIRG Foundation’s Consumer and Taxpayer Advocate.
 “Many consumers who don’t owe debts are being harassed by lazy debt collectors who don’t verify consumer identities.”

 Some key findings:

-- The CFPB has helped enable more than 2,700 consumers – 22 percent of complainants – to receive relief as a result of their debt collection complaints.
+• The CFPB has helped enable more than 2,700 consumers – 22 percent of complainants – to receive relief as a result of their complaints.
 The majority of these are non-monetary relief, such as halting harassing phone calls.

-- The most complained-about debt collection company in Wisconsin is Portfolio Recovery Associates, Inc. Encore Capital Group received the most complaints nationwide.
+• The most complained-about debt collection company in Oregon is Encore Capital Group, which also received the most complaints nationwide.

 The report comes as the CFPB finishes collecting comments about debt collection in preparation for rulemaking in the industry.
 The report recommended that the CFPB make the following improvements to debt collection rules, including the following: